The Once-Abandoned Mansion In Pennsylvania With Tragic Ties To The Titanic

-All across the Pennsylvania landscape sit abandoned places – homes, barns, and buildings crumbling and slowly being reclaimed by nature but revealing little of their pasts.
-While we can wistfully wonder about the history of many of these abandoned places in Pennsylvania, there’s one majestic mansion that tells a tragic tale of heartache, loss, and hope.
-This once-abandoned mansion in Elkins Park, Pennsylvania even has ties to the Titanic.
+All across the Pennsylvania landscape sit abandoned places - homes, barns, and buildings are crumbling and slowly being reclaimed by nature, but revealing little of their pasts.
+While we can wistfully wonder about the history of many of these abandoned places, there’s one majestic place that tells a tragic tale of heartache, loss, and hope.
+Of all of the abandoned mansions in Pennsylvania, this one also has ties to the ill-fated voyage of the Titanic.

 Construction on this Gilded Age mansion began in the waning years of the 1800s, with the Widener family, led by patriarch Peter Widener, moving into the majestic home in 1900.